MicrosoftDocs/query-docs/query-languages/m/m-spec-operators.md

 * Errors raised when evaluating the `x` or `y` operand expressions are propagated.

-* The values produced by evaluating both the `x` and `y` expressions must be a date, datetime, datetimezone, duration, logical, number, null, text or time value.
+* The values produced by evaluating both the `x` and `y` expressions must be a binary, date, datetime, datetimezone, duration, logical, number, null, text or time value.
 Otherwise, an error with reason code `"Expression.Error"` is raised.

 * Both operands must be of the same type or `null`.
 Otherwise, an error with reason code `"Expression.Error"` is raised.

 * If either or both operands are `null`, the result is the `null` value.

+* Two binaries are compared byte by byte.

 * Two dates are compared by comparing their year parts and, if equal, their month parts and, if equal, their day parts.